ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 for a contributor's target variable
 * Predictive Record – The record containing a contributor's predictive value
-* Predictive Period – The period containing predictive records; defined relative to the target period.
 * Auxiliary variable – The variable used as a predictor for a contributor’s target variable, where the predictive value is not available
 * Responder – A contributor who has responded to the survey within a given period
+* Precision - The precision value determines the level of accuracy for our floating point calculations

 ## 3.0 Technical Assumptions